LetCompliance

 Source: GOV.UK Renters’ Rights Act 2025 implementation roadmap.
 LetCompliance keeps every property register-ready from £14.99/mo.

-What is the PRS Database?
+What is the PRS Database, in plain English?

 • Landlord identity & contact details